WeblateOrg/weblate/docs/admin/continuous.rst

 * An explicit commit is requested.
 * Change is older than period defined as :guilabel:`Age of changes to commit` on :ref:`component`.

-Additionally you can schedule a regular task to perform a commit:
+If you want to commit changes more frequently and without checking of age, you can schedule a regular task to perform a commit:

 .. literalinclude:: ../../examples/beat-settings.py
     :language: python